lpenz/sqrid/README.md

 ### `Qr`: relative coordinates, direction, movement

-This type represents a relative movement of one square.
+The [`Qr`] type represents a relative movement of one square.
 It can only be one of the 8 cardinal and intercardinal directions:
 [`N`](`Qr::N`), [`NE`](`Qr::NE`), [`E`](`Qr::E`),
 [`SE`](`Qr::SE`), [`S`](`Qr::S`), [`SW`](`Qr::SW`),